Information about Capecitabine

 Expert advice for Capecitabine

-- Capecitabine should be taken with water within half an hour of taking a meal.
+- It should be taken within 30 minutes after eating a meal.

 Frequently asked questions for Capecitabine

 Q. Do I need to use birth control method while using Capecitabine?